turnover in the water supply and wastewater disposal sector

 Your company is already operating in Germany and you would now like to export worldwide?

-Germany is Europe’s largest exporter of water technologies – with export volume of almost EUR 1.28 billion in water and wastewater technologies in 2024.
-The German market for sustainable water management is also Europe’s largest, with EUR 41 billion volume in 2023.
+Germany is Europe’s largest exporter of water technologies – with export volume of almost EUR 1.4 billion in water and wastewater technologies in 2025.
+The German market for water supply and wastewater disposal is also Europe’s largest, with EUR 23.6 billion turnover in 2025 according to the Federal Statistical Office.

 German water protection policy sets the framework for development and innovation in the water sector.
 The Federal Water Act and corresponding legislation – including the Drinking Water Ordinance and the Waste Water Ordinance as well as a number of local federal state provisions – create the legal basis for a transboundary and sustainable water management market.